neeraj-somani/AWS_cert/june2021/adcan/Networking_101.md

 - Hop limit (time to live) - its used to stop packet looping around forever, in-case of network issues. it defines max number of hops a packet can takes, before being discarded.

+### Summary - layer-3 Network
+- The network layer adds the ability for cross-network addressing (IP Addresses).
+It allows packets to be routed across different layer 2 networks, via L2 Frame encapsulation and forwarding decisions using routes and route tables.
+Its Layer 3 which allows the internet to function.

+- IP addresses (IPv4/v6) - cross network addressing
+- ARP - find the MAC address, for this IP
+- Route - where to forward this packet
+- Route tables - mulktiple routes
+- Router - moves packets from SRC to DST - Encapsulating in L2 on the way
+- No method for channels of communications ..
+SRC IP to DST IP only, meaning multiple applications can't communicate at the same time on the same device. (hence need layer 4)
+- Can be delivered out of order (hence need layer 4)